-For most classes during the Spring 2023 semester, the last day to withdraw is April 7, 2023.
+For most classes during the Fall 2023 semester, the last day to withdraw (Census Date) is September 7, 2023.
 For short-term classes, please refer to the Office of the Registrar’s Withdrawal Policies and Procedures page for relevant dates.

 After the last day to withdraw, course drops and complete withdrawals are usually only available in the case of extenuating circumstances.